max246/aimcontroller/README.md

 I have worked out each pins what they do, but please double check the orientation before connecting everything, it will be easy as the ground pins are close by and checking from the bespoke PCB to the actually Playstation board will take few seconds.

-I have made a small PDF with the schematic of what I found out.
+I have made a small PDF with the schematic of what I found out ( [LINK](https://raw.githubusercontent.com/max246/aimcontroller/master/PS4%20Aim%20Controller.pdf)
+ ) .

 R2 an L2 are not clever re-created, just a hack I found that worked, they apparently have a "pull up" resistor of X ohm and the pressure change the voltage difference.
 I have used a digital potentiometer to short the Spare R2/L2 to the R2/L2 to create the similar beahvour.
 It worked!